f5devcentral/f5-velos-training/docs/introduction_new.rst

 Chassis Partitions
 ------------------

 Another exciting new feature is the notion of grouping multiple VELOS blades together to form “mini VIPRIONS” within the same VELOS chassis.
 This will allow for another layer of isolation, in addition to tenancy (like vCMP guests) that VIPRION didn’t support.
 This could be used to separate production from development/test environments, or to provide different security zones for different classes of applications.
 Within a VELOS chassis, an administrator can group together one or more blades to form a chassis partition.
 A chassis may contain multiple chassis partitions, and a blade may belong to only one chassis partition at a time.
 The minimum unit for a chassis partition is one blade, and the maximum is 8 BX110 blades within the CX410 chassis.
 For the BX520 blades the maximum chassis partition size is 4 blades in the CX410 chassis, and 16 blades in the CX1610 chassis.
+Currently, only the CX410 chassis supports mixing both the BX110 and BX520 blades within the same chassis, this is not supported on the CX1610 chassis.
+You cannot mix different blade types within the same chassis partition, a chassis partition must only include blades of the same type.

 **Note: Chassis partitions are not related to TMOS admin partitions, which are typically used to provide admin separation within a TMOS instance.**